What is Invokana?

 Before Taking Invokana

-Before taking Invokana, be sure to tell your doctor if any of the following factors apply to you, as they increase your likelihood of having medical problems:
+Before taking Invokana, be sure to tell your doctor if any of the following risk factors apply to you, as they increase your likelihood of complications:

 - Kidney disease

 - Heart disease